Codecademy/docs/content/css/concepts/grids/grids.md

 ---
-Title: "Grids"
+Title: 'Grids'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Grid"
+  - 'Grid'
-  - "Elements"
+  - 'Elements'
-  - "Properties"
+  - 'Properties'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 CSS Grid is a two-dimensional grid-based layout system, with rows, columns and gaps.
 This layout system makes it easier to design and fine-tune the layout of web pages without having to use positioning and floats.